skand9/MiniReactJS/Mini Project/README.md

 #### Components

-1. **Customers** Component : This Component displays a list of customers.
-This Component gets the data from a json file in assets folder
+1. **Customers** Component : The component is used to display a list of names.
+Data is retrieved from a json file in asset folder.

-2. **CustomerDetails** Component : This Component Displays the details of the selected customer.
-This Component gets its data from a json file in assets folder as well.
-This Component is the Child Component of *Customers* Component
+2. **CustomerDetails** Component : Displays the details of selected names.
+Child component.

 #### HTTP client